 - The more widely it’s used, the more stable the value to fiat ratios become, and

 - That’s the whole point, to get away from the government and control of corrupt entities such as the Federal Reserve.
 She does not understand what she’s writing about, or, she thinks the government can do a better job of anything than the private sector can.

 - Digital Currencies were not designed to replace national currencies.

 - The more widely Bitcoin and other “Crypto Currencies” are used, there will become a tipping point where conversion to fiat currency is not required by everyone for everything.
-We will keep our Bitcoin, or Zeitcoin, or Litecoin, when we receive it as payment, and then use it to make other payments.
+We will keep our Bitcoin, or Litecoin, when we receive it as payment, and then use it to make other payments.
 The more it’s adopted, the less and less it will need to be converted to fiat such as the USD.

 Mostly this paper seems to talk about how great a job the Federal Reserve does with the US Dollar and how there’s no way for a distributed digital currency to develop into a stable, reliable store of value because it’s not backed by a government.

 Her paper is talking about blockchain backed digital currencies and she says Bitcoin was developed by the Satoshi Nakomoto in 2009 (was actualy 2008) and “was by no means the first virtual currency”… humm Nakomoto created the blockchian and Bitcoin, so for the purposes of the discussion it was the first. (yes, there were some payment type systems before Bitcoin, but they were not blockchain based).